MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapuserlocationsignallostalertaction-enumeration.md

 ---
-title: "MapUserLocationSignalLostAlertAction Enumeration | Microsoft Docs" ms.author: "adl"
+title: MapUserLocationSignalLostAlertAction Enumeration | Microsoft Docs
+description: Describes the MapUserLocationSignalLostAlertAction enumeration for Android and iOS and provides the enumeration's Ignore and Show values. ms.author: adl
 ---

 # MapUserLocationSignalLostAlertAction Enumeration